 Racquetball Canada Rules

-The Racquetball Canada Official Rule Book is used for all sanctioned tournaments in Canada including tournaments held in Saskatchewan.
+The International Racquetball Federation Official Rule Book is used for all sanctioned tournaments in Canada, including the Racquetball Canada National Championships, Junior National Championships and National Team Selection Events.